- Primary 146.760/R PL 110.9

-- Standby Weather Net: Activated anytime severe weather is expected to threaten Cuyahoga County soon, but no warning has been issued yet.
+- Standby Weather Net: May be activated at the discretion of the net control station when severe weather is expected to threaten Cuyahoga County soon, but no warning has been issued yet.
 During a Standby Weather Watch, all stations are free to contact each other without permission from net control.
 However, they are asked to please keep transmissions short; and yield to breaking stations, as they may have traffic to pass.

-- Directed Severe Weather Net: Activated anytime NWS issues a severe weather WARNING for Cuyahoga County.
+- Directed Severe Weather Net: Activated anytime NWS issues a severe thunderstorm or tornado WARNING for Cuyahoga County.
 During a Directed Severe Weather Net, the repeater is closed to normal use and all traffic must pass through net control.

 Please review the net procedures below.
 Following these procedures carefully will help ensure all information is passed on the net as quickly and efficiently as possible.